What’s new?

 Jewish Heritage Walking Tours In Berlin

-Berlin is one of the best places for a Jewish heritage walking tour, not only because of its connection to the Holocaust and to World War II, but because of Jewish history before and after the war.
-Germany, as one of the original communities of Ashkenazi Jews, has had a large Jewish population for hundreds of years.
-Berlin is an expert in remembrance, and as a result, there are amazing Jewish exhibits you can learn from all over the city.
+Berlin is one of the best places for a Jewish heritage walking tour, not only because of its connection to the Holocaust and to World War II, but because of its unique Jewish history before and after the war.
+For centuries, Germany had a significant Jewish population and was home to one of the first Ashkenazi Jewish communities.
+Its capital city, Berlin, known for its expertise in memorialization, resulting in amazing Jewish exhibits throughout the city.

-There are many great walking tours in Berlin available, whether you are interested in learning about the Great Synagogue, Jews in Communist Berlin, or Jews during the Holocaust.
-Many are run by Israelis and Jews living in Berlin, so your tour guide is likely to have a deep emotional connection to the content and can shed light on the Jewish community life these days in Berlin despite the packed emotional history.
+There are many great attractions to visit in Berlin on a Jewish walking tour, whether you are interested in learning about the Great Synagogue, Jews in Communist Berlin, or Jews during the Holocaust.
+Many are run by Israelis and Jews living in Berlin, so your tour guide is likely to have a deep emotional connection to the content and can shed light on modern Jewish community life.

 Warsaw’s Old Town Walking Tour